sindresorhus/get-windows/readme.md

 ### activeWin()

-Returns a `Promise<Object>` with the result, or `Promise<undefined>` if there is no active window or if information is not available to us.
+Returns a `Promise<Object>` with the result, or `Promise<undefined>` if there is no active window or if the information is not available.

 ### activeWin.sync()